hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

    .. note::

-      For each computed metric, the output shape is (1+, 1), i.e. as many lines as the maximum number of lines between the observations and the predictions, and one column.
+      For each computed metric, the output shape is (series, subsets, samples).
+Since CSV files are intrinsically two-dimensional (i.e. lines and columns), the series are stacked on one another.
+For example, the output shape (2 series, 4 subsets, 3 samples) is stored into a CSV file containing eight lines and three columns (where the four first lines correspond to the four subsets and three samples of the first series, and the last four lines correspond to those of the second series).

 Optionals
 ---------